 Game Design: Technical Design, Level Design, System Design, Economic…

 Game Art: Character Design, Environment Design, 3D Animation, VFX Artist, Lighting…

 Tech Art: Rigging Character, Scripting Shader, Tool Art Development…

 Game Engineering: Engine Programming, Game Developing and Programming, IA...

 Game Production: Product Owner, Producer...

 》discover the video game industry 《

-We check carefully the game degrees schools and institutions offer
+We carefully check the game degrees schools and institutions offer

 Offering a three- or four-year bachelor's degree program in video games (depending on the country) to prospective students teaches them the hardskill and softskill fundamentals professions require.
 This takes many resources, involves a more comprehensive curriculum and adds value to students’ resumes.
 The bachelor's degree is thus considered the primary degree for these professions.
-In most cases, master’s degrees only deepen a specific subject or prepare students for research.
+In most cases, master’s degrees deepen a specific subject or prepare students for research.